2025 Summary of Services

 Millage rates*

 Funding for Capital Projects comes from these millage sources.
 CCRESA does not bond for building projects.
-Also important to note, a Special Education Millage renewal & restoration was approved by voters in August of 2024.
-This 2023-2024 data reflects the rate prior to voter approval of the renewal & restoration.
+Also important to note, a Special Education millage renewal & restoration was approved by voters in August of 2024.
+This 2024-2025 data reflects the new rate after voter approval of the renewal & restoration.

-98 students were served by CCRESA operated programs.
+95 students were served by CCRESA- operated programs.

 2 Michigan School for the Deaf